DamirSvrtan/space-invaders.rb/README.md

     $ gem install space_invaders
     $ space-invaders

-Or you can clone the repo and run
+Or you can clone the repo and simply run the main file:

+    $ git clone git@github.com:DamirSvrtan/space-invaders.rb.git
     $ ruby go.rb

-## Troubles with installation:
+## Troubles during installation:

  If you have problems installing the game, you're probably missing some OS specific libraries that Gosu uses.
 For further information checkout: